 So as you run your A/B tests, it’s important to be patient.
 Accumulate a large enough sample size, aim to achieve statistical significance, and be careful not to collect skewed data.

 Claire Peña, Growth Marketing Manager at Splunk warns, “Data analysis and testing is empowering because it takes out bias, which is natural to human nature.
 But if you rush the tests with too low volume, it’s all for nothing.”

 Letting your tests just run requires patience, but is more than worth it when you’re able to make changes that have a real impact on your business.

 2. Test your navigation

 Your navigation is one of the most important parts of your site.
-It plays a major role in how users make their way through your pages and interact with your content.
+It plays a major role in how visitors make their way through your pages and interact with your content.

 So even though you might think that your navigation is intuitive and user-friendly, it’s a good idea to run some tests to make sure that’s really the case.

-Even minor issues can throw your users off and prevent them from moving through your site, which can negatively impact your conversion rates in a big way.
+Even minor issues can throw your visitors off and prevent them from moving through your site, which can negatively impact your conversion rates in a big way.